panyam/notations/designs/Layouts.md

 \cycle("4", "2", "2")
 ```

 This cycle contains 3 bars.
 First bar contians 4 beats and the second and 3rd bar contains 2 beats each.
-Givent this one of the ways of laying out notes could be:
+Given this one of the ways of laying out notes could be:

 ```
 | , , , , | , , | , , ||